Raising meat chickens is a lot like raising regular chickens. In fact, it’s almost exactly the same AND super easy!

 What is the difference between meat chickens and egg chickens?

-There are many different types of chickens to choose from so it can be pretty overwhelming when you’re just starting out raising meat birds.
+There are many different types of chickens to choose from.
+It can be pretty overwhelming when you’re just starting out raising meat birds.

-The only difference between meat chickens and eggs chickens, or “layers”, is some are best raised for meat because of their larger size, and some are better served as layers because of their smaller size.
+The only difference between meat chickens and egg layers is some are best raised for meat because of their larger size, and some are better served as layers because of their smaller size.
+Additionally, some chickens grow at a much slower rate than others.

 If you’re raising an animal with the intentions of eating it one day, it’s better to choose one that will provide the most sustenance.